NBR: Neutralization Based Reclamation: Related Work

 Although detailed surveys of \smr already exist in earlier works~\cite{hart2007performance, brown2015reclaiming}, we would like to study existing techniques specifically through the lens of the desirable properties defined above.

 \myparagraph{RCBR} involves explicitly counting the number of incoming pointers to a record, and typically storing this count alongside the record.
-The inclusion of this metadata in records complicates any advanced pointer arithmetic or implicit pointers, and can requires changes to record layouts (or the use of a custom allocator) as well as size.
-RCBR typically requires a programmer to invoke a \textit{deref} operation to dereference a pointer (and sometimes to explicitly invoke operations for read, write and CAS)~\cite{detlefs2002lock, herlihy2005nonblocking, blelloch2020concurrent}, adding significant overhead and programmer effort [opposing P1, P3].
+The inclusion of this metadata in records complicates any advanced pointer arithmetic or implicit pointers, and can require changes to record layouts (or the use of a custom allocator) as well as size.
+RCBR typically requires a programmer to invoke a \textit{deref} operation to dereference a pointer (and sometimes to explicitly invoke operations for read, write and CAS)~\cite{detlefs2002lock, herlihy2005nonblocking, blelloch2020concurrent, nikolaev2019hyaline}, adding significant overhead and programmer effort [opposing P1, P3].
 Programmer intervention is also needed to identify and break pointer \textit{cycles} in garbage records.

-\myparagraph{HPBR} incurs significant overhead every time a new record is encountered, as a thread must first \textit{announce} a hazard pointer (HP) to it in a shared location, then issue a memory fence and check whether the record has already been unlinked~\cite{michael2004hazard, herlihy2005nonblocking, dice2016fast} [opposing P1, P3].
+\myparagraph{HPBR} incurs significant overhead every time a new record is encountered, as a thread must first \textit{announce} a hazard pointer (HP) to it in a shared location, then issue a memory fence (or use an atomic exchange instruction to announce the hazard pointer) and then check whether the record has already been unlinked~\cite{michael2004hazard, herlihy2005nonblocking, dice2016fast} [opposing P1, P3].
 If the record has been unlinked, the data structure operation trying to access it must be \textit{restarted} (a data structure specific action).
 Correctly dealing with such failure cases can require extensive code changes.
 This may also require the programmer to \textit{reprove} the data structure's progress guarantees~\cite{brown2015reclaiming}.
-Additionally, it is not clear how HPs could be used with data structures that allow threads to \textit{traverse pointers in unlinked records}~\cite{brown2015reclaiming}, and there are \textbf{many} examples of such data structures, e.g.,~\cite{heller2005lazy, Brown:2014, afek2014cb, Drachsler2014, ellen2010non, natarajan2014fast, shafiei2013non, bronson2010practical, fatourou2019persistent, prokopec2012concurrent} [opposing P5].
+Additionally, it is not clear how HPs could be used with data structures that allow threads to \textit{traverse pointers in unlinked records}~\cite{brown2015reclaiming}, and there are \textbf{many} examples of such data structures, e.g.,~\cite{heller2005lazy, Brown:2014, afek2014cb, drachsler2014practical, ellen2010non, natarajan2014fast, shafiei2013non, bronson2010practical, fatourou2019persistent, prokopec2012concurrent} [opposing P5].
 (In such data structures, a search can potentially pass through many unlinked records, and yet end up back in the data structure, at the appropriate location.)